-If you are considering bankruptcy, you should have an attorney do the analysis for you to be sure.
-If you live in southern New Jersey, please feel free to call me at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case and the risk to your home.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, know you need to file bankruptcy, and are ready to take action, then call me at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case and the risk to your home.

 If you are looking for more information about bankruptcy, then download my free book,Top Questions People Ask About Filing Bankruptcy in New Jersey.